 Helpful?
 5 people found this helpful.

-Mehmet Oz, MD, Cardiology, answeredHolding a grudge can shut down your emotional growth in all areas of your life, say psychologist Barry Michels and psychiatrist Phil Stutz, Dr. Oz Show guests and authors of The Tools.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredHolding a grudge can shut down your emotional growth in all areas of your life, say psychologist Barry Michels and psychiatrist Phil Stutz, Dr. Oz Show guests and authors of The Tools.
 In this video, the two explain why this kind of anger can be so damaging and how you can let go.